incuna/feincms-articles/docs/extensions.rst

 Requires :mod:`GeoDjango <django:django.contrib.gis>`.

 Attaches a physical location point to each article.
-You will need to ensure you set :setting:`ARTICLE_MODELADMIN_CLASS` to a (subclass of) :class:`django:django.contrib.gis.admin.OSMGeoAdmin`
+We recommend that you set :setting:`ARTICLE_MODELADMIN_CLASS` to a (subclass of) :class:`django:django.contrib.gis.admin.OSMGeoAdmin` to get a nicer admin user interface.

 .. module:: articles.extensions.tags